 for California In-River Fishery

-Coho (silver) salmon may not be taken in any of the waters of the State, except in Lake Oroville.
-Incidentally hooked coho (silver) salmon, except those in Lake Oroville, must be immediately released unharmed to the waters where they are hooked.
+Coho (silver) salmon may not be taken in any of the waters of the State, except in Lake Oroville, the Oroville-Thermalito Complex (Diversion Pool, Forebay, and Afterbay), and the Feather River from the Diversion Pool Dam to the Fish Barrier Dam.
+Incidentally hooked coho (silver) salmon from all other waters must be immediately released unharmed to the waters where they are hooked.